drewsamsen/sr-cards-api/docs/decks.md

 - Decks belong to a user (referenced by `user_id`)
 - Deck names must be unique per user (enforced by the `UNIQUE(user_id, name)` constraint)
 - Slugs are automatically generated for URL-friendly access
+- Daily scaler adjusts the user's daily review and new card limits for this specific deck
 - Timestamps track creation and update times

 ## Automatic Slug Generation